 By connecting your existing systems to a modern Content Services Platform rather than attempting the risky rip-n-replace approach, you can achieve a much quicker ROI.
 Then, by consolidating your information systems, you reduce your TCO, which leads to increased profitability.
 It’s a win-win proposition!

 Learn more about ways to solve legacy modernization challenges in our whitepaper.

 But many vendors say they can provide this connect and consolidate capability, right?
 They say they can, but legacy vendors continue to run on architectures that were designed during a time when they still believed that a single monolithic product was the answer to all your problems.
 Their all-in-one/all-or-nothing approach means even the most minor changes require extensive time, money, and resources to execute since any change potentially impacts the entire product.

 A modern platform approach means that organizations can quickly deploy solutions and integrate with business applications, and do so easily as business needs and demands evolve over time.
 In this regard, it further serves to “future-proof” your information management landscape by enabling the ability to replace individual functional components when something better comes along.
 And because you’re replacing individual services rather than modifying an entire product, the impact is minimal.
-Also, if the platform is component based and cloud-native, individual parts of the platform architecture can be quickly scaled without having to scale the entire product.
+Also, if the platform is component based and cloud-native, individual parts of our content services platform architecture can be quickly scaled without having to scale the entire product.

 At Nuxeo, we deliver a Content Services Platform that facilitates this two-step approach to information systems modernization.
 As an open source platform, we make it easy for you to leverage your critical business information regardless of where it resides, with services exposed through API’s, allowing you to deliver the information-rich touchpoints needed to support your business applications today and long into the future.